ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Additional Ablation Studies

 \subsection{Proposer Reward Variant Ablation}

-We compare the three bounded Proposer entropy rewards introduced in Eq.~\ref{eq:entropy_reward_family} under matched seed pool, UCB hyperparameters, and Solver checkpoint: (1)~\textbf{Band-1-of-$K$} $\mathbbm{1}[m{=}1]$ (Eq.~\ref{eq:proposer_reward}), (2)~\textbf{Bernoulli variance} $4p(1{-}p)$, and (3)~\textbf{Exponential decay} $e^{-Kp}-e^{-K}$.
-Bernoulli variance is the symmetric uncertainty kernel with maximum at $p=0.5$; exponential decay shifts mass toward low-pass frontier specs; Band-1-of-$K$ is the concentrated sparse proxy used in the main run.
+We compare the three bounded Proposer rewards introduced in Eq.~\ref{eq:entropy_reward_family} under matched seed pool, UCB hyperparameters, and Solver checkpoint: (1)~\textbf{Band-1-of-$K$} $\mathbbm{1}[m{=}1]$ (Eq.~\ref{eq:proposer_reward}), (2)~\textbf{Bernoulli variance} $4p(1{-}p)$, and (3)~\textbf{Exponential decay} $e^{-Kp}-e^{-K}$.
+Bernoulli variance is the symmetric uncertainty kernel with maximum at $p=0.5$; exponential decay is a low-pass stress-test kernel that shifts mass toward very low empirical pass rates; Band-1-of-$K$ is the concentrated sparse proxy used in the main run.
 Figure~\ref{fig:reward_ablation} shows training curves from a single run per variant.
 We treat these as \emph{illustrative rather than definitive}: subsequent runs under different settings of the surrounding hyperparameters (pass-rate decay, ZPD prior weight, UCB-statistic decay, branch weights) show that each of the three shapes can both run stably for long horizons and collapse, with Bernoulli variance sometimes outperforming the Band variant.
 The robust empirical finding across our runs is that \emph{collapse is possible under any of the three shapes without the manifold-stabilization mechanisms} (iterative SFT + UCB-DAG), and \emph{each of the three can be stabilized by them}; the specific curves below show one particular instance of the collapse regime for exponential decay, not a definitive ranking.